-If you don't believe you will be able to recover your lost mobile device and you still have at least two recovery codes left, you can log in with one recovery code and disable two-factor authentication with a second code.
+If you do not believe you will be able to recover your lost mobile device and you still have at least two recovery codes left, you can log in with one recovery code and disable two-factor authentication with a second code.
 Once two-factor authentication is disabled, you can re-enable it with a new mobile device at a later time and regenerate a new set of codes.

 Locked out of your account?
-See our article on what you can do about it (/guides/customer-support/help-im-locked-out-of-my-account).
+See our article on what you can do about it (/guides/customer-support/account-lockouts).